thedavidmeister/cljs-i18n/README.md

 Format has a few extra options not available to parse.

-See `i18n.number/??format--fraction-digits` for more examples.
+See `i18n.number` tests for more examples.

 `:min-fraction-digits`